Tiny-Earth/DemoSite/site/src/intro.md

 Like science, these teaching principles take time to practice and implement.
 Also like science, we advocate that you select from practices that demonstrate positive student outcomes and carefully evaluate which approaches will work best in your context.

-!!! note ""
+!!! tip ""

-    **Activity: Reflect on Your Own Motivations**
+    #### Activity: Reflect on Your Own Motivations

-    **Check all that apply:** Which reasons for incorporating the practices of science into your course are most motivating for you personally?
+    Which reasons for incorporating the practices of science into your course are most motivating for you personally?

-    - [ ] Prepare students for the scientific workforce and challenges of today’s society
+    - Prepare students for the scientific workforce and challenges of today’s society
-    - [ ] Cultivate informed citizens
+    - Cultivate informed citizens
-    - [ ] Foster critical thinking
+    - Foster critical thinking
-    - [ ] Increase interest in science
+    - Increase interest in science
-    - [ ] Humanize science
+    - Humanize science
-    - [ ] Broaden participation in science
+    - Broaden participation in science
-    - [ ] Increase equity of science
+    - Increase equity of science

     Why do you believe you selected the reasons above that you did?
 What about them motivates you?